 Saffron Production and its origin

 Iran is the largest producer of saffron with over %90 of world production with over 400 tons.
 Qaynat is also known as the capital city of saffron production in the world.
 In 2019, 200 metric tons of saffron were exported from Iran, which shows a 5% increase in comparison to the same period last year.
-According to the customs statistics of Iran, this year, 105 tons of saffron were exported to the target markets during a period of six-months.
+According to the customs statistics of Iran, this year, 105 tons of saffron were exported to the target markets for a period of six months.

 Global production of saffron in 2016: Iran took first place with 336 tons of production of saffron and India with 22 tons, Greece with 7.2 tons, Afghanistan with 6 tons, Morocco with 2.6 tones, Spain with 2.3 tons, Italy and China with one ton, and Azerbaijan with 0.23 ton set in the ranking after our country, respectively.

 Saffron is fundamentally anti-depression and invigorating.
 This special plant can help to improve digestive function; it is also beneficial for kidneys and bladder.
 Saffron can facilitate digestion and blood circulation and relieve stomach bloating.
 It also has antioxidants and consequently anticancer properties.